Nightrage

-Nightrage is a Greek/Swedish melodic death metal band originally from Thessaloniki.
+Nightrage is a Greek/Swedish melodic death metal band from Thessaloniki.
 They later re-located to Gothenburg, Sweden.

 History

 Formation and Sweet Vengeance (2000–2003)

-Nightrage was founded by Marios Iliopoulos and his close friend Gus G in June 2000.
+Marios Iliopoulos and Gus G founded Nightrage in June 2000.
 They made three demos from 2001 to 2002.

-Their debut album, Sweet Vengeance, was released in 2003 and featured drummer Per Möller Jensen (The Haunted), and bassist Brice Leclercq.
-They also managed to acquire the services of legendary vocalist Tomas Lindberg (ex At the Gates).
-Sweet Vengeance also featured guest clean vocals on a few tracks by Tom S. Englund of Evergrey fame.
-The album is proceeded by their first video for the track "Gloomy Daydreams" on an earlier edit, with Gus G. on vocals.
+Their debut album, Sweet Vengeance, was released in 2003, and featured drummer Per Möller Jensen (The Haunted) and bassist Brice Leclercq.
+They also enlisted vocalist Tomas Lindberg (ex At the Gates).
+Sweet Vengeance featured guest clean vocals by Tom S. Englund of Evergrey on a few tracks.
+The album was proceeded by their first video for the track "Gloomy Daydreams" on an earlier edit, with Gus G. on vocals.

 Descent into Chaos and departure of Lindberg & Gus G (2004–2006)

-Their second release, Descent into Chaos, was released in 2005 and had a change of line up, with the addition of a more permanent rhythm section.
-Fotis Benardo (Septic Flesh, ex-Innerwish) took over on drums and Henric Carlsson, who also plays in the band Cipher System, on bass.
-Mikael Stanne, of Dark Tranquillity, provided a clean vocal section on the track "Frozen".
+Their second release, Descent into Chaos, was released in 2005 and had a more permanent rhythm section.
+Fotis Benardo (Septic Flesh, ex-Innerwish) took over on drums and Henric Carlsson, who plays in the band Cipher System, on bass.
+Mikael Stanne, of Dark Tranquillity, provided a clean vocal section on "Frozen".
 Tomas Lindberg left the band so that a more full-time vocalist could accompany them on tours and studio albums.

-When Gus G was performing with Arch Enemy at Ozzfest 2005, he was replaced by Pierre Lysell for Nightrage's touring activities.
+When Gus G was performing with Arch Enemy at Ozzfest 2005, he was replaced with Pierre Lysell for Nightrage's tours.
 For some of Nightrage's tour in support of Bolt Thrower, Gus G was again unavailable and his place was taken by Christian Muenzer, of Necrophagist.
-In March 2006, Gus G. permanently left Nightrage to focus completely on Firewind (later in 2009 becoming the guitarist for Ozzy Osbourne).
-At this time, Fotis Benardo decided also to leave Nightrage and focus on the reunited Septic Flesh.
-He was replaced by Alex Svenningson.
+In March 2006, Gus G. permanently left Nightrage to focus on Firewind (later, in 2009, he became the guitarist for Ozzy Osbourne).
+At this time, Benardo left Nightrage to focus on the reunited Septic Flesh.
+Alex Svenningson replaced him.

 A New Disease Is Born (2007–2008)

 Their third release, A New Disease Is Born, was released in 2007.
-Gus G. was replaced by Dragonland/Amaranthe guitar virtuoso Olof Mörck.
-The song "Scathing" was chosen for the band's second video, and was directed by Bob Katsionis.
+Gus G. was replaced with Dragonland/Amaranthe guitarist Olof Mörck.
+The song "Scathing" was chosen for the band's second video, directed by Bob Katsionis.

-After the release of A New Disease Is Born, Alex Svenningson and Jimmie Strimell left the band to form the melodic metalcore band Dead by April.
-Longtime bassist Henric Karlsson also left the band due to his family obligations.
+After the release of A New Disease Is Born, Alex Svenningson and Jimmie Strimell left to form melodic metalcore band Dead by April.
+Longtime bassist Henric Karlsson left the band due to family obligations.